 Calories 180, Total Fat 5 g, Carbohydrates 29 g, Protein 6 g per serving

-Save This dinosaur bone prehistoric crudités platter is a delightful way to enjoy healthy snacks with a creative twist.
+This dinosaur bone prehistoric crudités platter is a delightful way to enjoy healthy snacks with a creative twist.

 Recipe Guide